simonpenel/gtdrift_template/pipeline/scripts/analyses/verif_genewise/README.md

 PROTEIN DOMAIN ANALYSIS ON GENOMES
 ===================================

+The analyis is done on the proteins detected by a genewise search on the genome.

 ## Settings

 We will use "uv" to run snakemake because it is the easisest way of managing python pacakges and versions especially when we hav no root permission.